 2600.5 Form HCFA-25G, Medicaid Program Budget Report - Estimated Recipients.
 Complete this form in its entirety for each quarterly submission.

-Enter the number (NOT percentage change) of estimated (unduplicated) Medicaid recipients of service (only those eligible for FFP) expected in each year by maintenance assistance status and by basis of eligibility. §
+Enter the number (NOT percentage change) of estimated (unduplicated) Medicaid recipients of service (only those eligible for FFP) expected in each year by maintenance assistance status and by basis of eligibility.
+Use the same types of recipients of service as defined in §2601.B.

 Report estimated annual unduplicated recipients of service.
 Do not report the average monthly.
 Your projections are used to show the total expected annual unduplicated number of recipients of service in the budget presented to the Congress, as well as for various actuarial projections and long-range planning purposes.